 7. Miscellaneous: $45-$60/per week

 Finding student accommodation in Chicago that is closer to universities like Erikson Institute and DePaul University becomes a bit difficult given the population of students and the student housing in demand.
 Although, the city has a systematically laid out transit structure to make the connectivity throughout the city more seamless, especially for students.
+Public transportation in Chicago includes buses, trains, Divvy bikes, and taxis.
+Chicago has a massive public transportation system operated by the Chicago Transit Authority (CTA).
 The CTA, or Chicago Transit Authority, helps in running this complex network of public transportation within the city.
 A few more transportation options include:

 1. Bus

 Pace is one of the most prominent bus service providers in Chicago, covering 284 municipalities city-wide.
 It runs through various routes, especially among universities, to airports and other tourist destinations.
-The average fare of the bus in Chicago (one-way) is $2.25.
+The average fare of a single bus ride cost around $2.50 in Chicago.
 To pay for buses in Chicago, students can avail of discounts and use the Ventra Card.
+The CTA provides night owl bus services running late into the night on core routes.

 2. Metra Rail

 Another efficient way to travel across Chicago is the Metra Rail, which can take you across the multiple suburbs in the city.
 It has around 11 lines and connects 240 stations laid across the city.
-The fare depends on the distance you travel, the maximum being $ 9.50 to travel from Zone A to Zone J.
+The fare depends on the distance you travel, a single ride starting from $2.50 to the maximum being $ 9.50 to travel from Zone A to Zone J.

 3. Taxis & Cabs